MrFangyulong/MrFangyulong.github.io/content/en/authors/Shaoyou Zhang/_index.md

 ---
 # Display name
-title: Shaoyou Zhang
+title: Yiyue Wang

 # Full name (for SEO)
-first_name: Shaoyou
+first_name: Yiyue
-last_name: Zhang
+last_name: Wang

 # Username (this should match the folder name)
 authors:
-  - Shaoyou Zhang
+  - Yiyue Wang

 # Is this the primary user of the site?
 superuser: false

-# index: "Master2504"
+index: "Master2504"

 # Role/position
 role: Master Student in 2025